Fawadkhan/vue-dataguard/README.md

 ## Stores Folder

 - I separated the state, getters, actions and constants in the stores folder.
 It's also find to keep it in the same folder but I like the separation.

+## Logic For filtering & grouping

+1. User selects a language from the dropdown
+2. The repositories are filtered by the selected language
+3. User clicks on "search button" to fetch the repositories in `FilterSelection` component
+4. The repositories are grouped by the language and rendered in `RepositoryList` component
+5. The grouped repositories are displayed in the RepositoryList component
+6. The user can click on the language chip to remove the filter